-Prior to May 1, 2021, we were required, pursuant to the U.S. DoD agreement, to deliver to the U.S. government all of our manufacturing output of Cue COVID-19 Test Kits, subject to limited exceptions.
-The U.S. DoD agreement initially contemplated ramp up of our production to 100,000 COVID-19 Test Kits per day for a seven-day period and final delivery of the required Cue Readers and Cue COVID-19 Test Kits by March 31, 2021.
-However, in March 2021, the production ramp up target and final product delivery dates were extended by mutual agreement to October 2021.
+Prior to March 31, 2021, we were required, pursuant to the U.S. DoD agreement, to deliver to the U.S. government all of our manufacturing output of COVID-19 Test Kits, subject to limited exceptions.
+The U.S. DoD agreement initially contemplated a ramp-up in of our production to 100,000 COVID-19 Test Kits per day for a seven-day period and final delivery of the required Cue Readers and Cue COVID-19 Test Kits by March 31, 2021.
+However, in March 2021, the production ramp up target and final product delivery dates were extended by mutual agreement to October 2021, and in September 2021, that date was extended to December 31, 2021.
 In April 2021, the U.S. DoD granted us a waiver whereby, effective May 1, 2021, we are permitted to sell up to 50% of our manufacturing output of Cue COVID-19 Test Kits to additional customers.
-Notwithstanding the waiver granted to us by the U.S. DoD in April 2021, we are still required under our agreement with the U.S. DoD to deliver 30,000 Cue Readers, 6,000,000 Cue COVID-19 Test Kits and 60,000 COVID-19 Control Swab Packs by October 2021.
-As of May 31, 2021, we have delivered all of the required Cue Readers and over two million Cue COVID-19 Test Kits pursuant to the U.S. DoD agreement.
-We are further required to ramp up our production capacity to approximately 100,000 Cue COVID-19 Test Kits per day by October 2021.
-As of May 31, 2021, our production capacity was 30,000 COVID-19 Test Kits per day.
+Notwithstanding the waiver granted to us by the U.S. DoD, we are still required under the U.S. DoD agreement to deliver 30,000 Cue Readers, 6,000,000 COVID-19 Test Kits and 60,000 COVID-19 Control Swab Packs by December 31, 2021.
+As of August 31, 2021, we have delivered all of the required Cue Readers and over three and a half million COVID-19 Test Kits pursuant to the U.S. DoD agreement.
+We are further required to ramp up our production capacity to approximately 100,000 COVID-19 Test Kits per day for a seven-day period by December 31, 2021.
+As of August 31, 2021, our daily production capacity was on average over 43,000 COVID-19 Test Kits per day over a seven-day period, with a single day peak of nearly 60,000 COVID-19 Test Kits.
 We believe that the receipt of our waiver from the U.S. DoD will allow us to more widely commercialize our COVID-19 Test Kit.
-Since we received the waiver from the U.S. DoD and our second FDA EUA for over-the-counter at home testing for our COVID-19 Test Kit, we have been able to add several new enterprise customers and extend our business with existing customers.
+Since we received the waiver from the U.S. DoD and our second FDA EUA for over-the-counter and at-home testing for our COVID-19 Test Kit, we have been able to add several new enterprise customers and extend our business with existing customers.
 For example, we have added certain major technology and other enterprises as customers who are providing our solution to their employees for use in their homes as part of return to work initiatives and ongoing employee health benefits.
-In addition, for the 2021 NBA basketball season, we have been able to extend our relationship with the NBA to provide our testing solution for use by players, their families and referees, at home and on the road.
+In addition, for the 2021 and 2022 NBA basketball seasons, we have been able to extend our relationship with the NBA to provide our testing solution for use by players, their families, staff and referees, at home and on the road.